Lazarus of Bethany

 Lazarus of Bethany (Note: Lazarus; from Λάζαρος; from אֶלְעָזָר) is a figure of the New Testament whose life is restored by Jesus four days after his death, as told in the Gospel of John.
 The resurrection is considered one of the miracles of Jesus.
 In the Eastern Orthodox Church, Lazarus is venerated as Righteous Lazarus, the Four-Days Dead.
 The Eastern Orthodox and Catholic traditions offer varying accounts of the later events of his life.

-In the context of the seven signs in the Gospel of John, the raising of Lazarus at Bethany – today the town of Al-Eizariya in the West Bank, Palestine, which translates to "the place of Lazarus" – is the climactic narrative: exemplifying the power of Jesus "over the last and most irresistible enemy of humanity: death.
+In the context of the seven signs in the Gospel of John, the raising of Lazarus at Bethany – today the town of Al-Eizariya in the West Bank, Palestine, which translates to "the place of Lazarus" – is the climactic narrative: exemplifying the power of Jesus "over the last and most irresistible enemy of humanity; death.
 For this reason, it is given a prominent place in the gospel."

 The name Lazarus is frequently used in science and popular culture in reference to apparent restoration to life; for example, the scientific term Lazarus taxon denotes organisms that reappear in the fossil record after a period of apparent extinction, and also the Lazarus sign and the Lazarus syndrome.

+There is also a North Korean cybercrime gang called Lazarus Group.
 There are also numerous literary uses of the term.

-A distinct character of the same name is also mentioned in the Gospel of Luke in Jesus' parable of the rich man and Lazarus, in which both eponymous characters die, and the former begs for the latter to comfort him from his torments in hell.
+A distinct character of the same name is also mentioned in the Gospel of Luke in Jesus's parable of the rich man and Lazarus, in which both eponymous characters die, and the former begs for the latter to comfort him from his torments in hell.